Dinny Allen: Inter-county

 Allen first came to prominence on the inter-county scene as a member of the Cork under-21 football team in the early 1970s.
-He captured a Munster title in this grade in 1971 following a two-goal defeat of Cork.
+He captured a Munster title in this grade in 1971 following a two-goal defeat of Kerry.
 Allen's side later qualified for the All-Ireland final with Fermanagh providing the opposition.
 A 3–10 to 0–3 score line gave Cork the victory and gave Allen an All-Ireland under-21 winners' medal.
 That year he also helped Cork win the Munster Junior Championship.

 Allen made his senior debut for Cork in the 1972 Munster final.
 Cork were defeated on that occasion, however, Allen was singled out as one of Cork football's rising stars.
 That same year he also played soccer with Cork Hibernians, going on to win an FAI Cup winners' medal in 1973.
 He also later played with Cork Celtic F.C.
 He showed great promise as a soccer player, however, he remained in Ireland in spite of being offered the chance to play for Brian Clough's Nottingham Forest.
 This involvement in soccer was allegedly frowned upon by some in the Gaelic Athletic Association.
 Because of this Allen lost his place on the Cork panel for 1973.
 That year Cork claimed both the Munster and All-Ireland titles, however, Allen had missed out.

 Two years later in 1975 Allen returned to the Cork GAA set-up, this time as a member of the senior inter-county team.
 He captured a Munster winners' medal that year following the provincial final trouncing of Limerick.
 Cork, however, were defeated by surprise package Galway in the subsequent All-Ireland semi-final.
 This defeat brought Allen's hurling involvement to an end.
 Unfortunately for Allen, Cork went on to win the next three All-Ireland titles.

 The following year Allen was appointed captain of the Cork senior football team.
 It was unfortunate for Allen that his senior inter-county football career coincided with the era of the greatest Kerry football team of all time.
 Cork lost eight consecutive Munster finals between 1975 and 1982.
 For a while it looked as if fate would result in Allen ending his career without any success with the footballers.

 In 1983 Kerry were aiming to capture a record-breaking ninth Munster title in-a-row.
 Cork had different ideas and provided stern opposition.
 At the full-time whistle Cork were the champions by the narrowest of margins.
 After eighth consecutive provincial final defeats, the 3–10 to 3–9 score line finally gave Allen a Munster winners' medal.
 The subsequent All-Ireland semi-final pitted Cork against Dublin.
 That game ended in a draw and the replay was played at Páirc Uí Chaoimh.
 In spite of Allen scoring two goals Cork were outclassed on that occasion as 'the Dubs' won by 4–15 to 2–10.